jsdelivrbot/react-devcli/README.md

     -y
     --yes

-# Creates a new react application, with a simple example based on react.config.js configuration or default configuration if none provided
+# Creates a new react application, with a simple example based on react.config.js configuration
+# Using default configuration if none provided
 react new app
     # Only creates the directory structure without any example
     --no-example